LemaireLabAtSLU/Ciona-Lmx1/ReadMe.txt

-This reporitory contains R and Fiji scripts for data analysis presented in the manuscript "Temporal gatekeeping role of Lmx1 during neural tube closure"
+This repository contains R and Fiji scripts for data analysis presented in the manuscript "Temporal Gatekeeping Role of Lmx1 during chordate neural tube morphogenesis"